Ka11yV/Ka11yV/README.md

 # Hi there! 👋 I'm Ka11y

-Welcome to my GitHub profile!
-I'm passionate about coding and learning new technologies.

-## 🌱 Currently working on
-- We are continuing to work on a website project using Spring Boot.
-- Exploring new frameworks like spring boot and JPA

 ## 🛠️ Languages and Tools
 Here are the technologies I'm currently using and learning: